ARMmbed/icetea/doc/README.md

 ## Test Framework

-The Test Framework, [mbedtest](mbedtest.md), executes the tests and collects the results.
+The Test Framework, [mbed test](mbedtest.md), executes the tests and collects the results.
 It is written in python, but could be extended with any other programming language as well.
 Python was our choice because it is already used in many existing projects.

 ## Test Case